MisterSofty/MisterSofty/README.md

 - 👋 Hi, I’m Juan
 - 😄 Pronouns: he/him
-- 🌎 Native New Yorker from Queens, the most diverse place on earth
 - 👀 I'm an aspiring Junior Data Analyst
-- 🌱 I’m currently learning about blockchain
 - 🎓 I'm graduating with a certificate in Fintech from Columbia University (June 2024)
 - 💞️ I’m looking to collaborate on projects that will change the world of banking
 - 📷 My hobbies include photography, tons of reading, handmade jewelery & Pokemon